-You could also boost hiring for manufacturing by hosting open houses and job fairs to invite people in to see what the factory actually looks like and what the work entails.
+You could also improve how you hire manufacturing workers by hosting open houses and job fairs to invite people in to see what the factory actually looks like and what the work entails.
 Use social media to post about local events, and search for groups to connect with so you can reach a niche audience.

 3. Get Your Employees On Board

 Do you offer a great place to work?
 Good benefits?
 Good people?
 Allow your happy employees to share their experiences.
 Encourage your team to create entries on employer review sites, and spotlight various employees on the company’s social media pages.

 Then, take it to the next level, by ramping up an employee referral program.
 It’s one of the best ways to find eager and partially-vetted recruits for your company.

 4. Ask Smart Interview Questions